radam9/CS50W/README.md

 	- Users can login and logout of the website.

 - [x]  **Shopping Cart:**
-	- Logged-in users see and menu representation, where they can add items to their cart (with toppings or extras).
+	- Logged-in users see the menu representation, where they can add items to their cart (with toppings or extras).
 	- Shopping cart is saved when a user closes the window or relogs.

 - [x]  **Placing an Order:**